Scholarship Information and Application

 Five - Seven $1000 scholarships will be awarded.

-1. Eligibility: Students majoring in Environmental Studies attending UConn in Spring 2024 with a minimum GPA of 3.0
+1. Eligibility: Students majoring in Environmental Studies or Environmental Sciences attending UConn in Spring 2024 with a minimum GPA of 3.0

 2. Submission Deadline: March 18, 2024.
 The winners will be notified in early April.